tinatrinh8/tinatrinh8/README.md

 ## 🪻 About Me

-As a 4th-year Computer Science Honours student, my journey through cs has been marked by a relentless pursuit of knowledge & constantly seeking to apply this knowledge in practical, impactful ways.
+As a 4th-year Computer Science Honours Specialization in Data Science student, my journey through cs has been marked by a relentless pursuit of knowledge & constantly seeking to apply this knowledge in practical, impactful ways.

 ## 🍡 My Interests